Milena Sidorova

-Milena Sidorova (born December 13, 1986) is a Ukrainian-Dutch choreographer, mostly known for her choreography The Spider and a role as human spider in the Oscar-winning science fiction film Dune (2021).
+Milena Sidorova (born December 13, 1986) is a Ukrainian-Dutch choreographer, mostly known for her choreography The Spider and a role as human spider in the 2021 science fiction film Dune.
 She is a former ballet dancer and currently creates choreographies as a Young Creative Associate with the Dutch National Ballet.

 Education and dance career

 Born in Kyiv, Sidorova started dancing at the age of three.
 She received her early training at the Kyiv State Ballet School and graduated with honours from the Royal Ballet School, where she was trained in dance and choreography.

 Competing in international dance competitions with her own choreographies, Sidorova won third prize at the Moscow International Ballet competition and first prize at the International Youth Ballet Festival in Kyiv.
 In 2002, she won the prestigious Prix de Lausanne and the Audience Favourite Award at the same competition.
 For her contribution to the arts and culture of Ukraine, she received the Ukrainian ‘Person of the Year’ award.

-In 2005, Sidorova joined the Dutch National Ballet, where she is dancing as a grand sujet (soloist) since 2013.
+In 2005, Sidorova joined the Dutch National Ballet, where she danced as a grand sujet (soloist) since 2013.
 She has worked with many prominent choreographers, including David Dawson, Christopher Wheeldon, Alexei Ratmansky, Hans van Manen, William Forsythe, Krzysztof Pastor, Shen Wei and Sidi Larbi Cherkaoui.